The Unreasonable Effectiveness of Discrete-Time Gaussian Process Mixtures for Robot Policy Learning: Technical Approach

 be a dataset of \(N\) trajectories, each of length \(T\), where the data points \(\boldsymbol z_t^n\) lie on a Riemannian manifold \(\mani\) \(\left(\boldsymbol z_t^n\in\mani\right)\).
 To achieve consistent length, we subsample a given set of demonstrations to its mean length.
 In our experiments, we model the pose of the robot's end-effector \(\boldsymbol\xi= ^T\) on the manifold \(\mani_{\text{pose}}=\mathbb{R}^3\times\mathcal{S}^3\).
 We fit \(\GP\) to \(\mathcal{D}\) by estimating the empirical mean and covariance for each Gaussian component as

 Here, \( d_{\mathcal{M}}(\cdot, \cdot) \) denotes the geodesic distance on \(\mathcal{M}\) and \(\text{Log}_{\boldsymbol x}\) denotes \(\mathcal{M}\)'s logarithmic map applied at \(\boldsymbol x\).
-For additional implementation details, please refer to~\cite{zeestraten2018programming, vonhartz2024art}.
-We diagonalize the covariance, hence assuming conditional independence of the data dimensions.
-Otherwise, the Gaussian components can learn spurious correlations between the manifold dimensions, which may lead to faulty predictions~\cite{vonhartz2024art}.
-Through diagonalization, we suppress these spurious correlations and instead model the Gaussian dimensions as a function of time only.
+For additional implementation details, please refer to~\cite{zeestraten2018programming, vonhartz2024art}. \finalchanges{We optionally diagonalize the covariances, hence assuming conditional independence of the data dimensions.
+While not strictly necessary, diagonalization prevents learning of spurious correlations between manifold dimensions~\cite{vonhartz2024art}, and simplifies downstream handling of the covariance matrices, see \eqref{eq:to_deriv_sig_diag}.
+It also ignores the \emph{true} couplings between dimensions within each Gaussian, but at a sufficient temporal resolution this does not degrade policy performance.
+In our experiments, a resolution of \SI{20}{\hertz} proved adequate across all tasks.
+Alternative, adding a small constant (\(\lambda =1e^{-6}\)) to the diagonal \(\boldsymbol{\Sigma}_{t} = \boldsymbol{\hat\Sigma_t} + \lambda I\) usually provides sufficient regularization for multi-stream learning. }

 Note further that we make no assumptions regarding the global smoothness or shape of the trajectory distribution.
 In contrast, continuous-time Gaussian Processes need to define a mean and covariance function, thereby limiting their expressivity by the choice of function class.
 Gaussian Mixture Models are also limited in their expressivity and tend to smooth the trajectories, which is not always desirable.
 Conversely, our approach can model both smooth and erratic trajectories, if required, and is expressed in the demonstrations.
 We discuss these limitations in detail in \secref{sec:background}.